dtcenter/METplus/docs/systemconfiguration.rst

 When looping over initialization time (LOOP_BY = INIT or LOOP_BY = RETRO), the following variables must be set:

-| **INIT_TIME_FMT**
+**INIT_TIME_FMT**:
-| This is the format of the initialization times the user can configure in METplus Wrappers.
+This is the format of the initialization times the user can configure in METplus Wrappers.
 The value of INIT_BEG and INIT_END must correspond to this format.
 Example: INIT_TIME_FMT = %Y%m%d%H. Using this format, the initialization time range values specified must be defined as YYYYMMDDHH, i.e. 2019020112.

-| **INIT_BEG**
+**INIT_BEG**:
-| This is the first initialization time that will be processed.
+This is the first initialization time that will be processed.
 The format of this variable is controlled by INIT_TIME_FMT.
 For example, if INIT_TIME_FMT = %Y%m%d, then INIT_BEG must be set to an initialization time matching YYYYMMDD, such as 20190201.

-| **INIT_END**
+**INIT_END**:
-| This is the last initialization time that can be processed.
+This is the last initialization time that can be processed.
 The format of this variable is controlled by INIT_TIME_FMT.
 For example, if INIT_TIME_FMT = %Y%m%d, then INIT_END must be set to an initialization time matching YYYYMMDD, such as 20190202.
 Note that the time specified for this variable will not necissarily be processed.
 It is used to determine the cutoff of run times that can be processed.
 For example, if METplus Wrappers is configured to start at 20190201 and end at 20190202 processing data in 48 hour increments, it will process 20190201 then increment the run time to 20190203.
 This is later than the INIT_END valid, so execution will stop.
 However, if the increment is set to 24 hours (see INIT_INCREMENT), then METplus Wrappers will process initialization times 20190201 and 20190202 before ending executaion.

-| **INIT_INCREMENT**
+**INIT_INCREMENT**:
-| This is the number of seconds to add to each run time to determine the next run time to process.
+This is the number of seconds to add to each run time to determine the next run time to process.
 This value must be greater than or equal to 60 because METplus Wrappers currently does not support processing intervals of less than one minute.

 The following is a configuration that will process initialization time 20190201 at 00Z until 20190202 at 00Z in 6 hour (21600 second) increments::